department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 - The waters of the Persian Gulf, the Arabian Sea, and the Red Sea
 - The airspace above these locations

-### Need help?
+### What if I need help filing my disability claim?

-Want to connect with a trained professional who can help you with VA-related claims?
+You can get help from a trained professional trusted to help with VA-related claims.
 [Find an accredited representative](/disability-benefits/apply/help/).